avniproject/avni-website/src/pages/blog/2020-update.md

 4. Subject groups and households with an easy workflow for Household surveys
 5. Improved Access Control: User Groups and privileges

-And, many more small improvements!
-Avni is now simpler, powerful and much more capable.
+And, many more small improvements! <span style="color:#ff470f">Avni is now simpler, powerful and much more capable.</span>

 Usage and Impact